bdxio/bdxio-yt-publisher/README.md

   - `[faded-intro] [0:a] [faded-talk-video] [faded-talk-audio] [faded-outro] [3:a]` we select all the streams to process, the faded intro, its audio stream (`[0:a]`), the faded talk and its faded audio stream and finally the faded outro and its audio stream (`[3:a]` and not `[2:a]` as we generated a fourth audio input)
   - `concat=n=3:v=1:a=1 [v] [a]` uses the concat filter, specifying the number of streams to concatenate and naming the resulting video and audio streams (respectively `v` and `a`)
   - `-map "[v]" -map "[a]" ${output}` at last allows to map the previously resulting streams `v` and `a` to the output file
+  - `-c:v libx264 -crf 17` selects the libx264 encoder for the video, using a constant rate factor of 17 to encode the video, considered as almost lossless (see https://trac.ffmpeg.org/wiki/Encode/H.264 for more information)
+  - `-c:a aac -b:a 192k` selects the aac encoder for the audio, using a bitrate of 192 kbit/s

 ## Contribute